 One of the main premises of the ASIMOV project is that optimal settings and behavioural policies of cyber-physical systems can be found through Artificial intelligence (AI) techniques that leverage digital twins (DTs).
 DTs generate artificial data to feed the training of AI data-hungry algorithms, dramatically reducing the needed data from system trials.
 In this setting, it is crucial to define the interface between the DT/real-system and the AI agent or algorithm.
 This interface establishes how the DT generates training data for the AI algorithms so that the behaviour and optimization possibilities of the system can be understood by the AI algorithms.
 The present document defines this interface with generality and shows that it is broad enough to capture the two main use cases, namely the Electron microscope and the Unmanned Utility Vehicle.
-The proposed interface relies on three main components: pre-processing, post-processing and variations.
+The proposed interface relies on three main components: pre-processing, post-processing, and variations.
 Pre-processing matches high-level actions/decisions to be taken by the Al agent to proper low-level inputs of the system.
 Post-processing translates real observations generated by the system and/or simulated observations generated by the DT into suitable information for the AI agent to respond to, e.g., the State and the Reward in Reinforcement Learning (RL).
 Variations pertain to informative data generation, namely by considering sufficiently rich variations or scenarios to provide a suitable training set.
 Related literature associated with these three main components of the interface is surveyed.
 For each of the two main use cases of the project, the Electron Microscope, and the Unmanned Utility Vehicle, the three main components are instantiated, and use-case-specific training features are discussed.
+The last chapter of the document is dedicated to the most important lessons learned during the project regarding pre- and postprocessing, and variations.